skulpt/skulpt/CONTRIBUTING.md

 Our Travis script will run jshint over all the source.
 You should run jshint as well.
 Many editors and IDEs do this automatically for you -- Atom, PyCharm, TextMate has a nice plugin called JSLintMate.
 You can easily install [jshint](http://jshint.org) using the ``npm`` package manager that comes with [node](http://nodejs.org).

+## Committers

+The committers are people who are responsible for reviewing and approving pull requests .
+These are generally people who have been around the project for a while and have "proven" themselves by contributing good code and ideas to the Skulpt.
+This list may change over time as people gain or lose interest in Skulpt.
+If you would like to volunteer contact Brad.

+Although a lot of our testing, and checking for adherence to the style guidelines is done automatically the review process is generally as follows:

+1. Look at the diffs for each file on github, if it is pretty obvious what they are doing then great.
+2. Look at the tests provided with the PR and try to think if there are additional tests that would provide better coverage.
+If you think additional tests are needed then you should let the owner of the PR know and have them add more tests.
+I think that all new PRs that are adding new features should be using the new unittest framework, not the old numbered framework.
+3. Pull the the PR down to your local machine and run all the tests manually locally.
+(Unless it is really trivial)
+4. If the code looked a bit more complicated when you examined the diffs, then you should bring it up in your editor and look over the code in context and try to understand it better.
+If there are issues with how the code is written or if it is unclear about why something was done, then have that conversation with the owner of the PR.
+5. Many of us have our own projects that exercise Skulpt to its limits.
+If you are particularly concerned about a PR then you may want to try out the built js files in your environment.
+6. I think its always appropriate to raise questions and have a group conversation about anything that looks particularly problematic or risky.
+7. With the new style unit tests, You should aks the submitter to file issues for tests that they comment out.
+This will let us track completeness over time.

+The current group of committers is as follows:

+* Brad Miller  bnmnetp
+* Scott Rixner rixner
+* Albert-Jan   albertjan
+* Meredydd Luff meredydd
+* Leszek Swirski  LeszekSwirski

 # Documentation